bhisaac/5eFP/5eFP-SRD.md

 ### Performance Medicine

 Your healing spells are more effective.
-Whenever you use a spell of 1st level or higher to give a creature 1 or more points of healing, the creature receives one additional point of healing per spell level.
+Whenever you use a spell of 1st level or higher to give a creature 1 or more healing points, the creature receives one additional healing point per spell level.

 ### Channel Divinity: Preserve Life (Action)